interstellar/starlight/starlight/doc/Protocol.md

 which means the money in the channel may be locked up permanently.
 Dealing with this failure is left to the implementation.

-##### From Counterparty's RatchetAccount
+##### From counterparty’s RatchetAccount

-An agent watches for _any_ transaction of this form where `RatchetAccount` is its counterparty's ratchet account for channels that are in _any_ state, other than a
+An agent watches for _any_ transaction of this form where `RatchetAccount` is its counterparty’s ratchet account for channels that are in _any_ state, other than a
 [setup state](#setup-states)
 or